 - Healthy Relationships Between All Involved

 We are overjoyed to share the Way of Tea through Mountain Gate Teahouse and Art Gallery at the base of the cloud-hidden mountains of Telluride, Colorado.
 At Mountain Gate, we offer tea ceremonies, classes and workshops to explore every facet of tea from the linear, biological, and practical aspects to the artistic, meditative and ceremonial.
 At Mountain Gate, guest "tea folk" will be sharing their knowledge and experience, and we intend to host longer immersive retreats in Telluride in the coming years.
 We will also be integrating aspects of Chinese medicine and herbalism, Taoist philosophy and outdoor tea ceremonies during the warmer months.
 Further, we have friends (AYAM) hosting regular ceremonies, workshops and classes in Santa Fe and Los Angeles, where Living Tea found its roots in 2010.
 We make trips to Taiwan and China throughout the year to source the best tea and teaware we can find.
-We also work closely with a dear friend and teamaster (Wu De and Global Tea Hut) in Taiwan who helps guide the evolving collective of our tradition.
 May we share a steaming bowl together soon in this Life of Tea.